-Water shall be transferred from the underground tank to a rainwater storage tank within the school roof space by a submersible pump located in the underground tank.
+- (o) Under no circumstances shall a mains water connection be provided to the underground rainwater storage tank in schools to facilitate topping up of the underground storage tank with mains water. - (p) Water shall be transferred from the underground tank to a rainwater storage tank within the school roof space by a submersible pump located in the underground tank.
 The pump must be of a commercial grade and connected to a clearly labelled control panel (located in the boiler room) to allow remote monitoring and resetting.
 The suction line of the pump shall be connected to a controls system that will manage the system with depth sensors etc located in the rainwater storage tank in the roof space.
 This will also ensure that the water level in the rainwater storage tank within the roof space is always checked prior to allowing mains water (operated through a solenoid valve) to top up this tank.
-Audible alarms shall be fitted on this panel to indicate malfunction of the pumping system.

-A 120 micron filter shall be fitted on the interconnecting pipe between the underground tank and the rainwater storage tank in the roof space.
-It shall be located in an accessible position in the boiler house with easy access for maintenance checks.

-A water meter shall also be fitted on the delivery side of this filter to allow the school to monitor and record the daily, weekly, monthly and annual rainwater usage in the school.
-See Section 30.1 below for further details.

-The rainwater storage tank in the roof space shall be a Format 30 type tank with storage based on 10 litres per pupil.
-It shall feed a clearly identified colour coded gravity rain water distribution system to feed WC cisterns only.

-Storage in the normal Format 30 mains internal water storage tank for ablution should be based on 2.5 litres per pupil excluding showering allowances for PE Halls.

-To prevent contamination of the collected rainwater and the backup potable water supply and to prevent accidental ingestion, the system should have:

-- Collection pipe-work clearly marked - All rainwater distribution pipe-work clearly marked in accordance with BS 8515:2009 and BS 1710: 1984 identification of pipelines and services - Clearly labelled grounds maintenance taps supplying rainwater.
+Audible alarms shall be fitted on this panel to indicate malfunction of the pumping system. - (q) A 120 micron filter shall be fitted on the interconnecting pipe between the underground tank and the rainwater storage tank in the roof space.
+It shall be located in an accessible position in the boiler house with easy access for maintenance checks. - (r) A water meter shall also be fitted on the delivery side of this filter to allow the school to monitor and record the daily, weekly, monthly and annual rainwater usage in the school.
+See Section 34.1 Target & Monitoring System below for further details. - (s) The rainwater storage tank in the roof space shall be a Format 30 type tank with storage based on 10 litres per pupil.
+It shall feed a clearly identified colour coded gravity rain water distribution system to feed WC cisterns only. - (t) Storage in the normal Format 30 mains internal water storage tank for ablution should be based on 2.5 litres per pupil excluding showering allowances for PE Halls. - (u) To prevent contamination of the collected rainwater and the backup potable water supply and to prevent accidental ingestion, the system should have: - Collection pipe-work clearly marked - All rainwater distribution pipe-work clearly marked in accordance with BS 8515:2009 and BS 1710: 1984 identification of pipelines and services - Clearly labelled grounds maintenance taps supplying rainwater.
 (These should only be located in locked external store rooms or plant rooms and where feasible incorporate removable handles) - An AA type air gap, conforming to IS EN 13076, fitted at the potable water top up point - Ball cocks only are to be used on the rainwater harvesting inflow to the rainwater storage in the roof space.
-Motorised valves and float switches shall not be specified or used. - A non-return valve fitted on the overflows - An anti-rodent device fitted to the overflow systems - A manual drainage facility piped to the exterior like an overflow pipe on the rainwater roof space tank for drainage independent of the distribution pipe work.
+Motorised valves and float switches shall not be specified or used. - A non-return valve fitted on the overflows - An anti-rodent device fitted to the overflow systems - A manual drainage facility piped to the exterior like an overflow pipe on the rainwater roof space tank for drainage independent of the distribution pipe work. - (v) The rainwater harvesting system should be designed and installed so as to prevent an occurrence of Legionella in the system.
+Refer also to Section 17 Water Services below. - (w) A laminated wall label with the flowing wording:

+"Rainwater collected from the roof is used to flush WC...

+...use the smaller button/flush to save more water"

+should be provided above the cistern on each WC.

+(x) Rainwater taps should be provided with the following secure and durable no drinking notice: